Start Your Own Union

 How do I join?

-There's a form at the end of the main index.html page for
+There's a form at the end of the main index.html

-handful together where you are then you could do it yourself.
+get a handful together where you are then you could do it yourself.

 I organise another small union.
 Can we buy services together